exafmm/pyexafmm/README.md

 [![Anaconda-Server Badge](https://img.shields.io/conda/v/skailasa/pyexafmm.svg)](https://anaconda.org/skailasa/pyexafmm) [![Anaconda-Server Badge](https://anaconda.org/skailasa/pyexafmm/badges/latest_release_date.svg)](https://anaconda.org/skailasa/pyexafmm) [![Anaconda-Server Badge](https://anaconda.org/skailasa/pyexafmm/badges/platforms.svg)](https://anaconda.org/skailasa/pyexafmm)

 PyExaFMM is an adaptive particle kernel-independent FMM based on [1], written in pure Python with some extensions.
 Representing a compromise between portability, ease of use, and performance.
-Optimisations are currently implemented  using Numba, Numpy, and CUDA acceleration.
+Optimisations are currently implemented using Numba.

 The goal of PyExaFMM is to develop a highly performant implementation of the adaptive particle FMM written in Python, as the utility of FMM algorithms are hindered by their relatively complex implementation, especially for achieving high-performance.